pangeapoc/Lead-Generation-V-S-Lead-Nurturing-Which-Is-Best-For-B2b-Company-/README.md

 <a href="https://www.pangeaglobalservices.com/lead-generation/">Outbound lead generation</a>:

 Sending messages out at a target audience, regardless of the interest of the audience to the related content.
-It centers on outbound marketing strategies like advertising and email marketing.
+It centers on outbound marketing strategies like advertising and <a href="https://www.pangeaglobalservices.com/email-marketing-services/">email marketing</a>.

 What Is <a href="https://www.pangeaglobalservices.com/lead-generation/">‘Lead Nurturing’</a>?